Last Updated on 31 January 2026 by Cycloscope

 MY EXPERIENCE

-Starting my cycling route from the Mediterranean Sea I had no idea which way to go, so I did it like always: I simply started.
+Starting my cycling route from the Mediterranean Sea, I had no idea which way to go, so I did what I always did: I simply started.

-Crossing the border to Spain on a high mountain pass changed the circumstances immediately: mountain roads are all gravel from now on and the valleys are rarely settled with only very small villages and just a very few people living there permanently.
+Crossing the border into Spain at a high mountain pass changed the circumstances immediately: from now on, mountain roads are all gravel, and the valleys are rarely settled, with only very small villages and just a few people living there permanently.

 Since I was looking to cycle through the remotest and wildest places here, I wanted to sleep high up in the mountains.
-And luckily there are a lot of little self-supported rifugios everywhere in the Pyrenees, that gave me shelter from the long, cold nights and strong winds.
+Luckily, there are a lot of little self-supported rifugios everywhere in the Pyrenees, which gave me shelter from the long, cold nights and strong winds.

-I always carry my tent with me when bikepacking, which you should do too.
-You don’t wanna rely on these shelters to be open or even exist.
-This way I could create my own individual route through some of the most beautiful mountains, I ever visited.
+I always carry my tent when bikepacking, which you should too.
+You don’t wanna rely on these shelters being open or even existing.
+This way, I could create my own individual route through some of the most beautiful mountains I ever visited.

 In Episode Four of my video series from Munich to Lisbon, I show you how I planned my routes and how I found these little shelters.
 So if you are interested, you can check that out.

 My cycle touring days would normally start in solitude in the mountains, before coming into the valley around midday.
-That’s the only time I would meet other people when having a coffee and stocking up food in the little supermarkets.
+That’s the only time I meet other people: when I have coffee and stock up on food at the little supermarkets.

 As soon as you leave these villages it is solitude again until next midday.

-I don’t wanna lie: The mountain biking was super challenging at times – you will not find a lot of flat areas to ride in the Pyrenees, quite as hard as mountain biking in the French Alps
+I don’t wanna lie: The mountain biking was super challenging at times – you will not find a lot of flat areas to ride in the Pyrenees, which is as hard as mountain biking in the French Alps

 So in order to always sleep up high, I pulled off more than 2000vm nearly every day – considering that days were already super short, that was really exhausting.
 But I also love the physical challenge in the mountains, so for me, that was great too.

-If you wanna watch more spectacular projects by Peter, you should check out his YouTube Channel.
+If you wanna see more spectacular projects by Peter, check out his YouTube Channel.

 Want to know more about bikepacking?
 How to go bicycle camping with your MTB?
-If gravel bikes are good for travel?
+Are gravel bikes good for travel?
 What’s the best type of bike for touring?
-All the basics to go long distance cycle touring?
+Are all the basics to go long-distance cycle touring?
 What about folding bike adventures?

 Cycloscope got you covered!
-Just follow the links above and get lost through the encyclopedic amount of bike travel content on cycloscope.net.
+Just follow the links above and explore the extensive bike travel content on cycloscope.net.

 More bikes